cloudflare/cloudflare-docs/products/workers/src/content/runtime-apis/web-crypto.md

 - <Code>encrypt(algorithm, key, data)</Code> <Type>Promise&lt;ArrayBuffer></Type>

-  - Returns a Promise that fufills with the encrypted data corresponding to the clear text, algorithm, and key given as parameters.
+  - Returns a Promise that fulfills with the encrypted data corresponding to the clear text, algorithm, and key given as parameters.

     __Parameters:__